How to Do a Quitclaim Deed in Georgia

 Georgia’s Tax Delinquent Property Auctions

 Georgia has 159 counties, listed here.
-Each county is authorized by the state legislature to auction tax defaulted properties
+Each county is authorized by the state legislature to auction tax-defaulted properties.

-The winner at the tax defaulted auction receives a redeemable tax deed, however, that does not mean the winner gets possession of the property.
+The winner at the tax-defaulted auction receives a redeemable tax deed.
+However, that does not mean the winner gets possession of the property.

 Georgia’s Redeemable Tax Deed Penalty Rate

-The 20% penalty is due and payable from the property owner.
+The 20% penalty is due and payable to the property owner.
 Whether they pay the taxes one day late or 365 days late, it doesn’t matter.
 The property owner must pay the delinquent taxes plus a 20% penalty.

 This is a unique process.
 Redeemable tax deeds generate penalty returns in 5 different states.